-Moving from regulation based risk management strategic, single-view of the truth data architectures.December 20, 2018
+Moving from regulation-based risk management to strategic, single-view of the truth data architectures.December 20, 2018

-Moving from regulation based risk management strategic, single-view of the truth data architectures.
+Moving from regulation-based risk management to strategic, single-view of the truth data architectures.

 We no longer have a risk-based regulation.
 What we have is regulation based risk management and what we need to effectively address this see-change in the regulatory landscape, and to run our businesses even more effectively – are data architectures which can readily surface a “single view of the truth.”